MileHacker Logo

 • Local taxis and minibuses connect from ports in Tadjoura and Obock.

-• No significant options for travel on the river exist.
+• No significant river transportation options exist.

 Scenic Ferry Routes

-Ferries to Tadjoura and Obock offer a scenic and practical way to cross the Gulf of Tadjoura.
+Ferries going to Tadjoura and Obock offer a scenic and practical way to cross the Gulf of Tadjoura.

 Cruise Ship Visits